prl-mushr/mushr/CONTRIBUTING.md

 │   ├── my_map.yaml
 ├── rviz # useful to have a custom config if you create a tutorial around your code │   ├── mushr_x.rviz
-└── src
+├── scripts # scripts to start nodes or nodes themselves.
+If you have multiple nodes make a nodes directory and put them there instead
+    ├── mushr_x_node # ROS wrapper around core code.
+No .py extension └── src
-    ├── libx # no ROS code should be in core code
+    ├── mushr_x # no ROS code should be in core code
     │   ├── package_files.py
     │   ├── __init__.py
-    ├── mushr_x_node.py # ROS wrapper around core code
 ```
 Most notably ROS specific code should be separated from functional code.
 This allows for easier testing, and transferability to other systems.